dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.md

 Interrupts:
   2 - APB UART1 (console)
   3 - APB UART2
   7 - AHB status register (disabled in the default config) 8 - Timer
   13 - CAN_OC

-	GRGPIO can generate signal on any of the IRQ line.
+GRGPIO can generate signal on any of the LEON IRQ lines.

 Simulation
 -----------